Battle of Monte Piana: The winter stalemate

 The winter climatic difficulties and the obvious difficulty of establishing positions located higher up, caused the idea of a large-scale action on Monte Piana to fade, nor on neighboring regions.
 The sporadic actions and disturbance actions did not stop but did not there were several major Italian actions on the Monte Piana front.
 Both sides, but especially the Austrian one, thought about strengthening their positions and adapting them to the harsh winter climate.
 On the Austrian side, the first Austrian cableway was put into operation, and work began on the heavy cableway from Dürrensee, electricity was also supplied to the Austrian plants.

-Work is also underway on the Italian side to complete the shelters and advanced positions in preparation for the winter.
+Work wasalso underway on the Italian side to complete the shelters and advanced positions in preparation for the winter.

-In December, General Nava was replaced with General Mario Nicolis of Robilant, and both sides begin a new war, the one against the rigors of winter, the Landesschützen fix the power line for the lighting of the barracks on the northern plateau and for the use of a portable reflector.
-In early January the Austrian heavy cableway is completed and 3 Flamethrowers and 3 Minenwerfer are sent to the garrison.
-But it is not only firearms that cause death, but also avalanches, like the one on March 5 which swept away 150 Austrian men, who searched for their comrades for 17 hours, but without encountering any offensive action from the Italians who didn't even one shot.
+In December, General Nava was replaced with General Mario Nicolis of Robilant, and both sides began a new war, the one against the rigors of winter, the Landesschützen fixed the power line for the lighting of the barracks on the northern plateau and for the use of a portable reflector.
+In early January the Austrian heavy cableway was completed and 3 Flamethrowers and 3 Minenwerfer were sent to the garrison.
+But it was not only firearms that cause death, but also avalanches, like the one on March 5 which swept away 150 Austrian men, who searched for their comrades for 17 hours, but without encountering any offensive action from the Italians who didn't even one shot.